 Click here to return to EELP’s Federal Environmental Justice Tracker.

 Low-income communities and communities of color are often the most exposed to disasters, and the least able to recover after disasters strike.
 As climate change makes disasters more freuqent and severe, the Federal Emergency Management Agency (FEMA) will play an increasingly significant role in helping communities prepare and respond to disasters.
-However, current research shows that FEMA assistance often exacerbates wealth inequality, especially along lines of race, homeownership, and education, even after accounting for the impacts of disasters themselves.
+However, research shows that FEMA assistance often exacerbates the racial wealth gap, even after accounting for the impacts of disasters themselves.

 For more on FEMA’s authority to address inequities in its programs, see our report Equitable Disaster Relief: An Analysis of FEMA’s Legal Authority to Integrate Equity under the Stafford Act.

 Civil Rights Enforcement

 - Nov.
 30, 2022: FEMA hosts its third annual civil rights summit including various federal agencies, nonprofits, law schools, and municipal officials.